 If there is any engineer supposed to work in a food processing company, it is the agricultural engineer in the processing option, for not only did he learn the dynamics of processing, he learnt specifically and intricately, processing of agro products, and has in-depth knowledge of material handling for food safety.
 If there is any engineer to work on roads in the rural or semi urban areas; it is the agricultural engineer in soil and water option, for he did not just learn road construction as civil engineers; he learnt the different roads for specific uses and accompanying drainage systems for erosion control, in the agriculture-prone rural settings.

 A question you may ask me is what is the role of civil engineers in building agricultural structure, be it residential, administrative or pen?
 The answer is: he has no role there unless, in high-rise buildings.
 Agricultural engineering has as option called agricultural structural engineering.
-He understands the interaction of all the buildings in a farmstead for effective waste management or for proper rain harvesting more than any civil engineer ever can.
+He understands the interaction of all the buildings in a farmstead for effective waste management, for proper rain harvesting and for harnessing climatic factors in agriculture more than any civil engineer ever can.
 He understands how prevailing wind direction affects crop and animal productivity and environmental pollution.
 I mean someone spent 5 years in the university just studying these interactions and that is the agricultural engineer of the structures option.
 You can’t equate five years of study with a civil engineer’s design by induction.